Team

 Julia Angwin

-Julia Angwin is an award-winning investigative journalist, a bestselling author, and a New York Times contributing Opinion writer.
+Julia Angwin is an award-winning investigative journalist, a bestselling author, a New York Times contributing Opinion writer, and director of the Independent Media + Audience Project at the Harvard Kennedy School Shorenstein Center on Media, Politics and Public Policy.

 At the newsroom she founded, The Markup, she codified the practice of publishing rigorous methodologies and the code and data used in the newsroom’s analyses, so that anyone could check or refute the conclusions.